 As I said earlier, what I’ve outlined above may be your idea of travel heaven but I really feel that my honest views of Bali need to be shared.
 The pictures may shed a little more light on what I mean if I haven’t got my points across.
 On one you can see a row of shops often touted as one of the most ‘Instagrammable’ (god I hate that term) things in Bali.
 All around though, it’s just dirty, run-down and quite scruffy.

 I welcome your thoughts on this post.
 Let me know what you think in the comments below.
-I fully accept that many will have a completely different view and I am sure those will accept mine.
+I fully accept that many will have a completely different view and I am sure those will accept that I have mine.